The Preservation Tradeoff: A Thermodynamic Bound in the Diminishing-Returns Regime: Physical Derivation of the Diminishing-Returns Regime

 \section{Physical Derivation of the Diminishing-Returns Regime}

 The critical physical question is the functional form of $R(\kappa)$.
 We now show that the exponential-saturation form $R(\kappa) = 1 - e^{-g(\kappa)}$ with concave $g$ emerges from two independent physical principles.
-This dual derivation---from information theory and thermodynamics---constitutes the paper's main theoretical contribution: the same functional constraint arises from entirely different physical considerations.
+This dual derivation---from information theory and thermodynamics---provides the physical motivation for the regime studied here: the same functional constraint arises from entirely different physical considerations.